 Find out how friendly conversations can have lasting impact.

 Become a faithful prayer warrior lifting up the needs of prisoners and speaking blessings into their lives.

 A former police officer and state prison chaplain explores biblical themes that can promote healing and regeneration among prisoners.

-A former inmate provides thorough "inside-out" view of prison life, empowering pastors and lay leaders for effective prison ministry.
+A former prisoner provides a thorough “inside-out” view of prison life, empowering pastors and lay leaders for effective prison ministry.

-Each chapter explores the story of a different person in the Bible who was imprisoned, showing how God has used inmates to advance His kingdom.
+Each chapter explores the story of a person in the Bible who was imprisoned, showing how God has used people behind bars to advance His kingdom.

 A pastor who started five jail churches in Arizona shares what he has learned about ministry to and with the Body of Christ behind bars.

 Prison ministry is often best accomplished through community alliances.
-This book focuses on cross cultural as well as local partnerships in ministry.
+This book focuses on cross-cultural and local ministry partnerships.

 A former victim of violent crime talks about his ministry to convicted felons behind bars.

 The story of Karla Faye Tucker and her spiritual journey while serving time on Texas’ death row.